On March 13, 2019, the World Health Organization released this long-awaited document on abortion, in utero death, and respectful care.

 This definition, which is anatomo-clinical type, has nothing to do with the psychological aspects of loss and with the grief perceived by the mother and the couple.

-Mourning has a subjective dimension and is not “measurable” in gestational weeks.
+Grieving has a subjective dimension and one that cannot be “measured” in gestational weeks.

 Each year, 2.6 million babies are born dead and many of these events are avoidable.
-Unfortunately, abortions and stillbirths are not systematically recorded, even in developed countries, including Italy : this suggests that the numbers could be higher.
+Unfortunately, in utero abortions and deaths are not systematically recorded, even in developed countries, including Italy: this suggests that the numbers may be higher.

 Around the world, women have access to different types of health services; in many countries hospitals and clinics often offer underpowered services due to structural and staff shortages.